 When should I adjust my weight loss goals?

-Regularly check if your goals still match your progress and lifestyle.
+Check regularly to see if your goals still match your progress and lifestyle.
 Be open to changing your strategies to keep motivation and success going throughout your journey.